 TBC’s contract calls for an underground loop system that offers reduced total costs, less disruption to pedestrian and vehicle traffic, and faster construction time than traditional at-grade or above-ground options while maximizing passenger and pedestrian safety.
 The loop will be designed for ridership of at least 4,400 passengers per hour and is scalable depending on Las Vegas Convention Center attendance.

-Currently in the midst of an expansion, the Las Vegas Convention Center will span 200 acres when complete in time for CES in January 2021.
+Currently in the midst of an expansion, the Las Vegas Convention Center will span 200 acres when complete in December 2020.
 Conventioneers walking the facility from end to end would log approximately 1.5 miles creating the need for an on-property guest transportation solution.
 In 2018, Las Vegas had more than 42 million visitors.
 The Las Vegas Convention Center hosts more than 1.6 million attendees annually.

 Overall, the tourism industry continues to be crucial to Southern Nevada’s economy generating $60 billion in total economic impact, supporting approximately 383,000 jobs and $16.4 billion in local wages and salaries.
 These jobs represent 39 percent of Southern Nevada’s total workforce.